Andrew Thomas Monarch

 Our local hospital has been operating at a loss of $4 million a year since 2021.

 From July to Nov.
-2025, has lost more than $3 million - All while the average cost of health insurance sits around 15% of our median household income.
+2025, has lost more than $3 million - All while the average cost of health insurance sits around 15% of our median household income and rising.
 Y'all, that's not going to work.
-Access to specialized care is only going to shrink and we need to act, now.
+Access is trending in the wrong direction only going to shrink and we need to act, now.

 Education